401-advanced-javascript-Anolla/data-structures-and-algorithms-1/README.md

 ## Challenge
 <!-- Description of the challenge -->
-The challenge was about creating a function which takes in an array and a value to be added in the middle index.
+Creating which takes in 2 parameters: a sorted array and the search key, returns the index of the array’s element that is equal to the search key, or -1 if the element does not exist.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->